Joe Biden, Boris Johnson hold first face-to-face talks ahead of G7 Summit | DW | 10.06.2021

 The meeting came ahead of a G7 Summit in Cornwall in southwest England where heads of state and government from seven wealthy economies will meet on Friday.

-The two leaders are set to sign an "Atlantic Charter," inspired by a document of the same name inked by Winston Churchill and Franklin Roosevelt in 1941.
+The two leaders will also reportedly soon sign an "Atlantic Charter," inspired by a document of the same name inked by Winston Churchill and Franklin Roosevelt in 1941.

 The idea is to "refresh" the so-called "special relationship" between both countries.